 How to Become an Ideal Industrial Maintenance Technician

-Senior managers are trusting software to respond to repair alerts and allocate resources, while mechanics are using on-board computers to detect issues.
+Senior managers are trusting software to respond to repair alerts and allocate resources, while industrial maintenance mechanics are using on-board computers to detect issues.
 In fact, mechanics very rarely have to disassemble a machine to discover the defect.

-All of this is has resulted in a dramatic improvement of the overall production cycle, asset quality and health, and a tech-forward industrial framework.
+All of this is has resulted in a dramatic improvement of the overall production cycle, asset quality and health, and a tech-forward framework.

 Today, any working industrial maintenance technician has to make technology a vital part of their workflow.